 2. What size of fume hood do you need?

 This is a four-part question:

-If the answer is yes, then you must answer:
+II.
+Will there be equipment enclosed in the hood?
+If the answer is yes, then you must answer parts III and IV.

 These include (but are not limited to) airflow monitors, electrical outlets, compressed air, laboratory gas, vacuum and cold water fixtures.
 Gooseneck faucets are also available.
 Finally, do the fixtures need to be factory installed, or will the installer handle that at the job site by using field-installed kits?